ncase/mental-health/index.md

 Until you realize fear is (trying to be) your guard-dog, you will still fear fear itself.

+And the more my battered shelter dog and I collaborated on the game, the more we collaborated in the rest of our life.
+I'd hear it bark "they hate us!", I'd see the Pain signal below the mere words, and we'd try an experiment to fulfill the unmet need.
+Together.
+As a team.

 Alright, I think I'll let my friend have the final say.
 Wolf?

 > 🐺 Okay this article is *still* too long.
 It's 4000+ words!
 Or maybe it's not long *enough*, you didn't even cover other therapies like psychodynamic or humanist or logotherapy, let alone the Dodo Bird controversy: [recent meta-analyses show that all the main psychotherapies are *equivalent*](https://www.sciencedirect.com/science/article/pii/S0272735814001184), with CBT maybe *sliiiiightly* better in the short-run!
 Speaking of which, what about the infamous meta-analysis that shows [psychiatric medication may be up to 75% placebo [pdf]](http://www.academia.edu/download/32556648/KirschandSapirstein1998.pdf)?
 Heck, what with [the replication crisis](https://en.wikipedia.org/wiki/Replication_crisis), how do we know *anything* in this 4000+ word monster is scientifically accurate?!
 Also we're writing this on the 15th, and you promised the game to come out on the 17th, so please shut up and stop writing.